Experimentally revealing anomalously large dipoles in a quantum-circuit dielectric

-\textbf{Discussion}\\ Using a fast-swept bias field in addition to microwave fields in a resonator, we have studied the non-equilibrium loss in amorphous silicon.
+Using a fast-swept bias field in addition to microwave fields in a resonator, we have studied the non-equilibrium loss in amorphous silicon.
 The data suggests the existence of two types of TLSs.
 At low bias rates the dielectric loss is determined by standard TLSs, which are weakly coupled to phonons.
-At high bias rates the dielectric loss deviates from the STM predictions, but agree well with the two-TLS model for TLSs strongly interacting with phonons.
-The analysis of the bias rate dependent loss indicates a gap in the DOS and the fitting yields a large dipole moment for the second TLS type.
+At high bias rates the dielectric loss deviates from the STM predictions, but agree well with the two-TLS model used.
+Analysis of the bias rate dependent loss indicates a gap in the DOS and the fitting yields a large electric dipole moment for the second TLS type.
+Recent works~\cite{Carruzzo2020,Carruzzo2021} have examined the broad distribution of the coupling of the TLSs to the phonons due to polaron effect~\cite{Agarwal2013}, and the TLS-TLS interactions could lead to the reduction of TLS DOS.
+However, the bias application cannot release TLSs suppressed by the polaron effect because the polaron bath is formed by phonons almost instantaneously.
+Furthermore, a single continuously distributed TLS DOS cannot account for our experimental observations explained by two moments and relaxation parameters.
 Technically, the fittings of the data for the entire domain of driving powers and bias rates contain eight parameters (see Fig.~\ref{Figure:2}c).
 These include the dipole moments $p_1\approx 11\,$D, $p_2\approx 110\,$D and relaxation rates $\Gamma^{(1)}_{1,\rm m}\approx 5.7\,$MHz, $\Gamma^{(2)}_{1,\rm m}\approx 800\,$MHz for the two types of TLSs, and the four parameters $A$, $B$, $C$ and $D$ used to fit the unsaturated excess loss at low and intermediate powers.
-The accuracy of these parameters depends on the LZ analysis of the loss at low bias rates, which may lead to some ambiguities in the fitting.
-However, our main results do not depend on the preciseness of these parameters, since the distinct dipole moments and relaxation rates of the two kinds of TLSs result from the distinct driving power dependence of the two contributions to the loss, below and above the intrinsic loss tangent $\tan\delta_0$.
+The accuracy of these parameters depends on the details of the LZ analysis and the fitting precision is better than 10\%.
+Also, our main results do not depend on the preciseness of these parameters, since the distinct dipole moments and relaxation rates of the two kinds of TLSs result from the distinct driving power dependence of the two contributions to the loss, below and above the intrinsic loss tangent $\tan\delta_0$.
 Experimental data consistent with the existence of two types of TLSs, characterized by distinct couplings to phonons, was previously reported~\cite{Matityahu2016,Kirsh2017}.
 Our results here go beyond previous experiments as data attests directly to the presence of two types of TLSs, the bimodality of their couplings to phonons, and their electric dipole interaction strengths.